DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/searching.md

 It is possible to perform searching remotely by handling search value state changes, generating a request, and sending it to the server.

 Searching options are updated once an end user modifies the text in a Search Panel editor or other searching control.
-Handle searching option changes using the `SearchState` plugin's `onSearchValueChange` event and request data from the server using the applied searching options.
+Handle searching option changes using the `SearchState` plugin's `onValueChange` event and request data from the server using the applied searching options.
 Once the search data is received from the server, pass it to the `Grid` component's `rows` property.

 Note that you do not need to use the `IntegratedFiltering` plugin for remote searching.